KhalilBelghouat/AnExtremeValueTheoryApproachtoFinancialRiskModeling/README.md

 ### Value-at-Risk

 Recommended by Basel standards on capital requirements for market risks, Value-at-Risk (VaR) is a financial metric that estimates the amount of potential loss that could happen in an investment portfolio over a specified period of time.
+There are three methods of calculating VaR: the historical method, the variance-covariance (or parametric) method, and the Monte Carlo simulation.

 ### Expected Shortfall